Online Paralegal Certificate Flexibility, time, and money are all great reasons to look for an online paralegal certificate.

 - Locate and interview witnesses

-Paralegals should also be excellent communicators, solid writers and possess strong interpersonal skills to aid in negotiation and conflict resolution.
+Paralegals should also be excellent communicators and solid writers, and possess strong interpersonal skills to aid in negotiation and conflict resolution.

 Salary and Outlook